-- If you want the Wi-Fi option, you’ll have to purchase a separate module.
+- If you want the Wi-Fi option, you will need to purchase a separate module.

-- Some users noted that it takes more than a minute to deliver hot water.
+- Some users reported that it takes more than a minute to deliver hot water.

-This heater from Takagi is the perfect example of a condensing boiler.
+This heater from Takagi is a perfect example of a condensing boiler.
 It’s Energy Star qualified and complies with the Ultra Low NOx emission regulations.

 The heater is fitted with two heat exchangers.
 Its primary exchanger is a commercial-grade copper alloy.
 Takagi claims this to be 25 times more effective at transferring heat.

 This water heater can produce up to 199,000 BTU an hour and has a uniform energy factor of 0.93.
 Its performance is unfortunately affected by the climate.
-But even in cooler regions, it can still deliver enough water for three running showers.
+Even so, in cooler regions, it can still deliver enough water for three running showers.

 - Features two durable heat exchangers.

-- Can produce hot water for four running showers.
+- Can produce enough hot water for four running showers.

 - Fitted with computerized safety features.

-- A few reviewers pointed out that it makes a significant noise while working.
+- A few reviewers reported that it makes a significant noise while working.

 A unique feature of this unit is that it’s like a portable shower.
-Along with the heater, you’ll get a shower hose and head.
+Along with the heater, you will receive a shower hose and head.

 You can choose a temperature between 46.4 degrees and 114.8 degrees Fahrenheit.
-The heater is compact and comes with an attached folding handle — making it super convenient to set up.
-It measures 14.8 inches by 11.42 inches and weighs 14.11 pounds.
+The heater is compact and comes with an attached folding handle, making it very convenient to set up.
+It measures 14.8 inches by 11.42 inches and weighs 14.2 pounds.

-Considering the fact that it’s portable, it has a quite decent flow rate of 1.32 gallons per minute.
+Despite being portable, it has a decent flow rate of 1.32 gallons per minute.
 It also features energy-saving technology, a flame failure device, freeze protection, and oxygen depletion safety.

-- It requires only a pressure of 2.5 psi to activate.
+- It requires pressure of just 3.0 PSI to activate.

 - It provides a portable shower solution with its included shower head.

-- Compact and relatively lightweight — fitted with folding handle.
+- Compact and relatively lightweight with a portable handle.

-- Includes some good features for safety and savings.
+- Includes some important features for safety and energy saving.

 - The shower hose is made from cheap plastic and doesn’t last long.

-This Westinghouse 50-gallon gas water heater is great for the average family of four to five people.
-It’s highly efficient, fitted with condensing technology operating at a 97 percent thermal efficiency.
+This A.O.
+Smith 50-gallon gas water heater is great for an average family of four to five people.
+It’s highly efficient, fitted with a state-of-the-art electronic gas control.

-The Richmond Solar unit is excellent for the eco-minded, budget-oriented homeowner.
-It consists of an 80-gallon storage tank, designed for a single or double collector closed-loop glycol system.
+This Richmond Solar unit is excellent for the eco-minded, budget-oriented homeowner.
+It has an 80-gallon storage tank, designed for a single or double collector closed-loop glycol system.

-It features a special technology that forces the cold inlet water to the bottom of the tank.
-This prevents it from mixing with the already heated water, thereby increasing its efficiency.
+It features technology that forces the cold inlet water to the bottom of the tank.
+This prevents it from mixing with the already heated water, increasing its overall efficiency.

 This unit will comfortably provide enough hot water for up to five people.
-It also has a built-in electric heater for back up support, should it be needed.
+It also has a built-in electric heater for backup support, should it be needed.
 This consists of multi-port connections for extra power during cloudy days.
-So even when the sun is a no-show, you’ll still have hot water.
+Even when the sun is a no-show, you will still have hot water.

-The tank features a glass-lining, so it’s resistant to rust and corrosion.
-But just in case, Richmond still includes a six-year tank warranty.
+The tank features a glass lining, so it’s resistant to rust and corrosion.
+Just in case, Richmond still includes a six-year tank warranty.

-And lastly, all the ports and fittings are located in convenient spots for an easy installation.
-You can find ports on top and on both sides.
+All the ports and fittings are located in convenient spots for easy installation.
+You can find these ports on top and on both sides.

 - Highly efficient.

-- Backed up by a standard electric water heater on cloudy days.
+- Backed up by a standard electric water heater for cloudy days.